-Calculation of scheme acquisitions for the 2019 compliance year, and each subsequent year, must include:
+Calculation of scheme acquisitions for a compliance year must include:

-- the purchase of electricity from AEMO for on-supply to all of the relevant entity's electricity customers in Victoria, other than the purchase of electricity for on-supply to: - customers in respect of premises that are scheduled activity premises1 (excluding premises listed as a prescribed customer). - the purchase of gas from AEMO for on-supply to all of the relevant entity's gas customers in Victoria, other than the purchase of gas from AEMO for on-supply to: - customers in respect of premises that are scheduled activity premises (excluding premises listed as a prescribed customer); - customers who own, control or operate a gas-fired electricity generator.
+- the purchase of electricity from AEMO for on-supply to the relevant entity's electricity customers in Victoria, other than the purchase of electricity for on-supply to: - customers in respect of premises that are scheduled activity premises1 (excluding premises listed as a prescribed customer). - the purchase of gas from AEMO for on-supply to all of the relevant entity's gas customers in Victoria, other than the purchase of gas from AEMO for on-supply to: - customers in respect of premises that are scheduled activity premises (excluding premises listed as a prescribed customer); - customers who own, control or operate a gas-fired electricity generator.